twr/msie2vbox/README.markdown

 * IE 7
 * Existing local copy of Intel drivers in /home/max/Desktop/PROWin32.exe
 * Default 192Mb RAM
-* Default name of WinXPIE7
-* Default install location of /home/max/ievpc/WinXPIE7
 * Default name of Windows_XP_IE7_$(date +%s)
 * Download the VPC image

->`./msie2vbox.sh -v 7 -d /home/max/Desktop/PROWin32.exe`
+>`./msie2vbox.sh -d /home/max/Desktop/PROWin32.exe`

+After installation, you will need to use the desktop shortcut to update the machine to IE7.

 ### IE8
 * IE8
 * Use 265Mb RAM
-* Name of 'WInXPIE8'
+* Name of 'WinXPIE8'
 * Boot on completion
-* Download Image
+* Specify path to existing VPC executable
 * Download Intel Drivers

->`./msie2vbox -v 8 -m 256 -n WinXPIE8 -b`
+>`./msie2vbox -m 256 -f /path/to/Windows_XP_IE6.exe -n WinXPIE8 -b`

+After installation, you will need to use the desktop shortcut to update the machine to IE8.

 ## *Inconsistencies / Manual Steps
 * The VM is configured without USB support